Ho1Ai/project-astral/README.md

 Uploaded, because I don't wanna use Google Drive to share my project between my PC and laptop

 # Collapse Open-Source Team
 Yeah, it is a project by Collapse Open-Source Team.
 It is better to keep it here.
 In the beggining we had only me and designer, so I didn't mention our team in the beggining.
 Since 2025/03/15 development is active (before that this project was freezed).
 Still building this project just to make development easier

 # For people, who looks at this project
 there is some things I used in the beggining.
 You had better know about these things:
     - .totmb is same to .md or .txt (just document with text, no more)
     - Somewhere you can see comments like this: " /* ember styles */ ".
 Maybe it is strange to see "Ember"/"Amber"... who is "Ember"/"Amber"?..
 Well, "Ember"/"Amber" is... let's call it "subapplication"... it is a subapplication for notes (subapplication cuz I was making this stuff as another application).
 It is easier for me to call it like that, but in the future I'm gonna remove this name and it will become just "notes"

 # Updates (Patch Note)
+Note: we are using our own version naming.
+In the future I'm gonna add it somewhere here.
 Since 2025/05/09 we are making update list:

 - previously: added landing page, static content for profile, static content for projects list, static content for project page.
 Then moved static content to backend and marked as "static content"